manussekhar/German_Notes/Conjugation.md

 [[Subject]]

-On a verb there are 2 part
+On a verb there are 2 parts

 Regel maßig verben